-- the Chair and/or Vice Chair (Local Governing Body/Board of Trustees); - the entire Local Governing Body or Board of Trustees; - the majority of the Local Governing Body or Board of Trustees.
+- the Chair and/or Vice Chair (Local Governing Body/Board of Trustees); - the entire Local Governing Body or Board of Trustees; - the majority of the Local Governing Body or Board of Trustees, comments on how the matter has been dealt with to date, and to fully understand how best to resolve the matter.
+The form must be completed and returned to the Clerk to The Marches Academy Trust's Boards via The Marches School, Morda Road, Oswestry SY11 2AR.